thuntran/costofliving/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of costofliving is to …
+The goal of costofliving is to provide information and calculate the average cost of living to a median household income (family of 4) where 2 parents make minimum wage salaries in 2022.

 ## Installation